Trauma-Informed Design Workshop for Designers, Researchers & Changemakers

 An online workshop series that helps you integrate trauma-informed practice into your design work to improve research quality, participant trust, and ethical integrity.

-Who it’s for: Designers, design researchers, civic leaders, community managers, and professionals in emotionally demanding work.
+Who it’s for: Designers, design researchers, user researchers, and community engagement professionals.

 Designing with care in emotionally complex contexts